Open-Cascade-SAS/OCCT/dox/specification/pbr_math.md

 \f[L_o=\int\limits_H (f_d(v,l)+f_s(v, l)) L_i(l) \cos\theta_l\, \mathrm{d}l\f]

-PBR theory is based on **Cook-Torrance specular BRDF** @ref ref_Cook81 "[Cook81]".
+PBR theory is based on **Cook-Torrance specular BRDF** [@ref Cook81].
 It imagines surface as set of perfectly reflected micro faces distributed on area in different ways which is pretty good model approximation of real world materials.
 If this area is small enough not to be able to recognize separate micro surfaces the results becomes a sort of averaging or mixing of every micro plane illumination contribution.
 In that level it allows to work with micro faces in statistical manner manipulating only probabilities distributions of micro surfaces parameters such as normals, height, pattern, orientation etc.
 In computer graphics pixels are units of images and it usually covers a relatively large areas of surfaces so that micro planes can be considered to be unrecognizable.